DanteNoguez/tinychat/tinychat/examples/kavak_ai/README.md

 TWILIO_AUTH_TOKEN=
 ```

 🚧 Warning: chromadb has inherent dependency issues in some environments, so it's temporarily disabled for the container.
-It can be enabled when running the app locally with uvicorn (uncomment line 39 in the `main.py` file).
+It can be enabled when running the app locally with uvicorn (check comments in line 39 of the `main.py` file).

 Lastly, run the app with Docker:
 ```